yajiedesign/paperclip/README.md

 If you need to create the BLOB columns (remember you should only be using this with a legacy database!!) ...you can use migrations like this:

-    add_column :users, :avatar_file,        :binary
+    add_column :users, :avatar_file,        :binary, :limit => 2.gigabytes
-    add_column :users, :avatar_medium_file, :binary
+    add_column :users, :avatar_medium_file, :binary, :limit => 1.gigabyte
-    add_column :users, :avatar_thumb_file,  :binary
+    add_column :users, :avatar_thumb_file,  :binary, :limit => 200.megabytes

-Note the "binary" migration will not work for the LONGBLOB type in MySQL for the file contents column.
-You may need to craft a SQL statement for your migration, depending on which database server you are using.
-Here's an example migration for MySQL:

-    execute 'ALTER TABLE users ADD COLUMN avatar_file LONGBLOB' execute 'ALTER TABLE users ADD COLUMN avatar_medium_file LONGBLOB' execute 'ALTER TABLE users ADD COLUMN avatar_thumb_file LONGBLOB'
+Note the "limit" option (when used for MySQL) will create a BLOB of the appropriate size (up to 4.gigabytes will create a LONGBLOB).

 To avoid performance problems loading all of the BLOB columns every time you access your ActiveRecord object, a class method is provided on your model called `select_without_file_columns_for`.
 This is set to a `:select` scope hash that will instruct `ActiveRecord::Base.find` to load all of the columns except the BLOB/file data columns.